Pakistani police arrest former PM Imran Khan's top ally in crackdown - ExBulletin

 Pakistani police arrest former PM Imran Khan’s top ally in crackdown

-ISLAMABAD Pakistani police arrested a senior official of former Prime Minister Imran Khan’s political party on Thursday as authorities scramble to rein in supporters and allies of outspoken politicians.

-Pervez Elahi, who is the chairman of Pakistan’s Tehreek-e-Insaf party, was arrested during a raid in the eastern city of Lahore.
+Pervez Elahi, who is the President of Pakistan Tehreek-e-Insaf, was arrested during a raid in the eastern city of Lahore.
 Khan is the head of the party, as president.

-The latest police raid that caught up with Elahi was quickly denounced by the Khans party.

 Amir Mir, information minister of Punjab province, said Elahi was arrested in a corruption case.